Sri Lanka: New Cabinet appointed by President Gotabaya Rajapaksa

 Sri Lankan President Gotabaya Rajapaksa on Monday appointed a new Cabinet amid widespread protestors demanding his resignation over the economic crisis in the country, reported The Hindu.

-Sri Lanka’s entire Cabinet, except Gotabaya Rajapaksa and his brother, Prime Minister Mahinda Rajapaksa, had resigned en masse from their positions on April 3.
+Sri Lanka’s entire Cabinet, except Gotabaya Rajapaksa and his brother, Prime Minister Mahinda Rajapaksa, had resigned from their positions on April 3.

 The decision came with the island nation being mired in huge public debt over the last few months.
 Amid a decline in the country’s foreign currency reserves, Sri Lankans are facing shortages of medicines, milk powder, cooking gas, kerosene and other essential items.